 In a scientific study, the researchers found that using a weighted blanket reduced anxiety in roughly 33 per cent of 32 participants.
 This study also showed that the simple act of lying down reduced anxiety, so the introduction of weighted blankets provide further comfort to an already relaxing action.

 Additionally, a weighted blanket may help relieve pain for chronic pain patients.
-The extra pressure of a weighted blanket keeps you from moving around and apply pressure to your body, which relieves pain reflexes.
+The extra pressure of a weighted blanket for adult keeps you from moving around and apply pressure to your body, which relieves pain reflexes.

 Where can I buy a weighted blanket?